Which are the official languages of South Africa? In South Africa eleven languages of South Africa are recognised as official languages.

 Now some interesting facts for you.
 Did you know…

-…that South Africa’s Nelson Mandela and former president Thabo Mbeki both belong to the Xhosa speaking people and come from the Eastern Cape, while Jacob Zuma belongs to the amaZulu who live mainly in KwaZulu Natal?
+…that South Africa’s icon and former president Nelson Mandela as well as former president Thabo Mbeki both belong to the Xhosa people who settled in the Eastern Cape, while former president Jacob Zuma belongs to the amaZulu of KwaZulu Natal and current president Cyril Ramaphosa's family background originates from the Venda people of Limpopo?

 …that the South African click sounds which made Miriam Makeba an international star with her famous "Click song" are a distinct characteristic of the Xhosa language where there are three different click sounds.
 Listen to fabulous Miriam Makeba here.